-Water the black cumin regularly, keeping the soil consistently moist but not waterlogged.
+Water the cumin regularly, keeping the soil consistently moist but not waterlogged.

-Fertilize the black cumin with a balanced fertilizer every 4-6 weeks.
+Fertilize the cumin with a balanced fertilizer every 4-6 weeks.

-Harvest the black cumin seeds when they are fully mature and have reached their mature size.
+Harvest the cumin seeds when they are fully mature and have reached their mature size.

 Sow seeds or transplant seedlings